TylerCode/BobaCafe/README.md

 ## Devs and Potential Contributors!

-It's open source but there are much better projects to contribute to and learn from.
-I can promise you that.
+It's open source but there are much better projects to contribute to and learn from, I can promise you that.
 Take a look at the Project Populate for a good example.
-I am accepting pull requests for translations and compatibility fixes though so feel free to give it a go.
+I am accepting pull requests for translations and compatibility fixes though, so feel free to give it a go.

 Was originally going to be an SMAPI mod by itself but JsonAssets just works so freaking well.
-So that's where it stands until it NEEDS something heavier.
+I would say after all these years that going to SMAPI is probably out of scope.

 ## Installation